 People often interchange the terms ‘assault’ and battery,’ not realizing they are two different offenses under Florida law.
 What they do have in common, however, is that both are serious charges, and a conviction can do irreparable damage to your future.

 If you’ve been arrested for assault or battery in Tampa, Florida, don’t face it alone.
-Sulte Law Firm will advocate for your rights and present a defense that may get your charges dismissed or penalties reduced.
+An assault and battery defense lawyer at Sulte Law Firm will advocate for your rights and present a defense that may get your charges dismissed or penalties reduced.
 Before you answer any questions from the police, call us!

 Assault is the intentional threatening (either verbally or through your actions) of another person in such a way that they fear imminent bodily harm.